Orenco station (TriMet): History

 The former town and its vicinity remained rural for decades after and even became a site for illegal dumping.
 In the 1950s, much of the area was divided and sold to development ventures, many of which failed.
-In 1983, the Hillsboro city government initiated annexation plans and consolidated land ownership with the creation of an urban renewal district.
+In 1983, the Hillsboro city government initiated annexation plans and consolidated land ownership with the formation of an urban renewal district.
 Land was later sold to Intel and Pacific Realty Associates, the latter of which would eventually develop the transit-oriented, mixed-use community of Orenco Station.

 Planning for an extension of the Metropolitan Area Express (MAX) west from Portland to Hillsboro emerged in 1979 with initial plans terminating the route at 185th Avenue, east of and thus excluding the old Orenco townsite.
-Staunch lobbying from Hillsboro Mayor Shirley Huffman and others helped to extend the line 6.2 mi farther west through Orenco to downtown Hillsboro in July 1993.
+Staunch lobbying from Hillsboro Mayor Shirley Huffman and others helped to extend the line 6.2 mi farther west through Orenco to downtown Hillsboro.
 The cost of the Hillsboro extension, estimated at $224 million, required approval for an additional $75 million of federal funding, granted in 1994.

-TriMet, the regional transit agency, began construction of the Westside MAX in August 1993.
-Track work between 12th Avenue and 185th Avenue in Hillsboro, the segment that included Orenco, commenced in April 1996.
-The Westside MAX had been scheduled to open from Portland to 185th Avenue in 1997, and to Hillsboro in 1998, but delays during the construction of the Robertson Tunnel pushed most of its opening back by one year.
+The regional transit agency, TriMet, began construction of the Westside MAX in August 1993.
+Track work reached the section between 12th Avenue and 185th Avenue in Hillsboro, the segment that included Orenco, in April 1996.
+The Westside MAX was scheduled to open from Portland to 185th Avenue in 1997, and to Hillsboro in 1998, but delays during the construction of the Robertson Tunnel pushed most of its opening back by one year.
 The station opened as Orenco/Northwest 231st Avenue on September 12, 1998.

-In September 2017, the station was renamed from "Orenco/Northwest 231st Avenue" to simply "Orenco", in connection with street-name changes approved by the Hillsboro City Council in October 2016.
+In September 2017, the station was renamed from "Orenco/NW 231st Ave" to simply "Orenco", in connection with street-name changes approved by the Hillsboro City Council in October 2016.
 The changes included the renaming of Northwest 231st Avenue within Hillsboro to Northeast Century Boulevard.